zalando-stups/documentation/user-guide/walkthrough.rst

 This walkthrough should show all steps for one sample application from birth to death.
 Please see the other sections in the :ref:`user-guide` for more information about specific topics.

+Please read :ref:`local-setup` to make sure you installed Python and Docker correctly.

 Install STUPS command line tools.

 .. code-block:: bash